BTWIN 16” Discover 900 Review: A budget-friendly 16 inch Decathlon bike

 The BTWIN 16” Discover 900's frame is made from aluminium, making it one of the lightest bikes under £200 in our kids’ bike database.
 We weighed it at 6.85 kg with pedals on, which compares to 8.5kg for the cheaper B'Twin 100 in the same wheel size,

 A lighter bike is much easier for a child to handle, making their first riding experiences more enjoyable and confidence-boosting.
-Usually, lightweight bikes come with a high price tag, so this bike is a great value choice.
+Usually, lightweight bikes come with a much higher price tag, so this bike is a great value choice.

 Child-friendly braking system

 The BTWIN 16” Discover 900 features Decathlon’s patented Stop Easy braking system, designed to suit small hands.
 The brake levers are positioned parallel to the handlebars, making them easier to grip, and Decathlon claims provide 30% more braking power than their conventional levers.
-This means children should be able to brake more safely and effectively than on their other model 16" wheel bikes.
+This means children should be able to brake more safely and effectively than on BTWIN's other, lower specification 16 inch wheel bikes.

 Decathlon has also introduced their P-Nut Brake innovation, a pre-adjusted brake system that won’t slip out of alignment.
 If it does get knocked, it can be easily adjusted on one side.
 This is particularly helpful for parents who may not be confident in bike maintenance.